Accacio/scripts_powerfactory/README.md

 # scripts_powerfactory
-Repository of tests in net model
+Repository of tests in net model using DIgSILENT PowerFactory
 ## Folder Tree:

 ```